+Following your assessment today, / / , I am advising you that you need to contact your National Driver Licence Service to let them know that you have a condition which may impact on your fitness to drive: I am also advising that:

+And recommend a further specialist opinion

+Yes No

-Dear Following your assessment today, /, I am advising you that you need to contact your National Driver Service to let them know that you have a condition which may impact on your fitness to drive: I am also advising that: Licence And recommend a further specialist opinion Yes No The philosophy of the NDLS is an enabling one, aiming to maximise mobility of drivers to the greatest extent possible.
-He it is important to ensure that an appropriate balance is found between mobility and safety and the NDLS is likely to requ owever, provide a medical report clarifying your medical fitness to drive once you have notified them.
-The conditions that require to your NDLS are outlined in the declaration made by you when you applied for, or renewed, your driving licence (see be · also in the official RSA guidelines for medical fitness to drive, Sláinte agus Tiomáint .
-You should also clarify with your inswhether or not this condition needs to be reported to them as well.
-A record of urer as to this notification will be held in your medical file here.
+The philosophy of the NDLS is an enabling one, aiming to maximise mobility of drivers to the greatest extent possible.
+However, it is important to ensure that an appropriate balance is found between mobility and safety and the NDLS is likely to request you to provide a medical report clarifying your medical fitness to drive once you have notified them.
+The conditions that require reporting to your NDLS are outlined in the declaration made by you when you applied for, or renewed, your driving licence (see below) and also in the official RSA guidelines for medical fitness to drive, Sláinte agus Tiomáint.
+You should also clarify with your insurer as to whether or not this condition needs to be reported to them as well.
+A record of this notification will be held in your medical file here.

 Yours sincerely